mattlegro/MovieReleaseAnalysis/README.md

 * [TheMovieDB](https://www.themoviedb.org/)
 * [The Numbers](https://www.the-numbers.com/)

-From these files, the following tables were used to build a dataset, saved in dataFiles as movie_collection.
+From these files, all were unzipped into dataFiles.
+The following tables were used to build a dataset, saved in dataFiles as movie_collection.
 * imdb.title.basics
 * imdb.title.ratings
 * imdb.title.principals